More powerful multiple testing under dependence via randomization: Randomizing admissible e-merging and p-merging functions

-We can extend our results from \Cref{sec:rand-simes} concerning the Hommel p-merging function to randomize admissible p-merging functions in general.
-Formally, we define a \emph{p-merging function} $F: [0, \infty)^K \rightarrow [0, \infty)$ to be a function where $F(\mathbf{P})$ is a p-value if $\mathbf{P} = (P_1, \dots, P_K)$ is a vector of $K$ arbitrarily dependent p-values.
+We can extend our results from \Cref{sec:rand-simes} concerning the Hommel p-merging function to randomize admissible p-merging functions in general, as well as randomizing e-merging functions.
+We can define an \emph{e-merging function} $E: [0, \infty)^K \rightarrow [0, \infty)$ to be a function where $E(\mathbf{X})$ is an e-value if $\mathbf{X} = (X_1, \dots, X_K)$ is a vector of $K$ arbitrarily dependent e-values.
+Similarly, we define a \emph{p-merging function} $F: [0, \infty)^K \rightarrow [0, \infty)$ to be a function where $F(\mathbf{P})$ is a p-value if $\mathbf{P} = (P_1, \dots, P_K)$ is a vector of $K$ arbitrarily dependent p-values.
 Note that p-values are usually restricted to the domain $[0, 1]$, but the definition of p-merging functions relaxes the domain to $[0, \infty)$ for simplicity.
 We also call $F$ \emph{ homogeneous} if $F(\lambda\mathbf{p}) = \lambda F(\mathbf{p})$ for any $\lambda \in (0, 1]$ and $\mathbf{p} \in [0, \infty)^K$.
 The class of homogeneous p-merging functions includes the analog of the Bonferroni correction, methods introduced by \citet{hommel_tests_overall_1983} and \citet{ruger_1978} based on order statistics, and functions that use p-value averages devised by \citet{vovk_combining_p-values_2020}.

+\citet{wang_only_admissible_2025} proved that the only admissible e-merging functions are convex combinations of the input e-values and 1.
+Let $\mathbf{x} = (x_1, \dots, x_K) \in [0, \infty)^K$ be a vector of realized e-values. \begin{fact}[Theorem 1 of \citet{wang_only_admissible_2025}] Every admissible e-merging function can be formulated as